Customer formats are all different

 People stop checking everything.
 Only the items with a problem reach a human.

-POs, deliveries, production plans, shipping, invoicing.
-Start where the work repeats often and people re-check it every time.
+Start with POs, deliveries, production plans, shipping, or invoicing.
+Pick the work people repeat every day.

 PurchasingReduce the recurring PO, delivery, and unit-price work.